Eric Bird

-Eric Bird (born April 8, 1993) is an American soccer player who currently plays for FC Tulsa in the USL Championship.
+Eric Bird (born April 8, 1993) is an American former professional soccer player.

 Career

 Amateur

 Bird was born and raised in Virginia Beach, Virginia.
 He attended Frank W Cox High School, who he helped lead to state titles in 2009 and 2010.
 His best individual season was 2011, where he scored 28 goals and picked up 22 assists in just 24 games and was named as the Virginia High School State Player of the Year.

 Bird played four years of college soccer at the University of Virginia between 2011 and 2014.
 During his freshman season, he started 8 of the first 9 games before suffering a season ending knee injury.
 The following season, Bird recovered fully from the injury and started every game of the season.
 For the 2013 season, Bird was named captain and repaid the decision by leading the team with 7 goals and playing in every game of the season.
 Bird was a NSCAA Third-Team All-American for 2013.
 For his senior year, Bird again captained Virginia and led the team to a National Championship.
 He was named as a NSCAA Second-Team All-All American.